-Before a proctectomy, you will need a complete evaluation by your medical team.
+Before a proctectomy, a complete evaluation will be done by your healthcare team.

-This is done to stage your cancer and plan your surgery.
-This may include special X-rays,
+This is done to get an idea of your overall health, stage your cancer, and plan your

-Your bowels must be empty for the surgery.
-You will need to make changes
+Your bowels must be empty and cleaned out for the surgery.
+You'll need to make changes

 to your food and drink intake on the days before surgery.
-Follow all of your healthcare team’s
+Follow all of your healthcare

-Tell your healthcare team about all medicines, vitamins, and supplements you take.
+Tell your healthcare team about all medicines, vitamins, herbs, and supplements you

 You may need to stop taking some medicines in the week before the surgery.
 This includes